bitnami/charts/bitnami/mongodb/README.md

           - external-dns.alpha.kubernetes.io/hostname: mongodb-1.example.com
     ```

+    > NOTE: If register new DNS records for those names is not an option, the release can be upgraded setting `hostAliases` with the public IPs assigned to the external services.

 #### Use NodePort services

 Manually specify the node ports to use.
 An example deployment configuration is shown below, with the placeholder NODE-PORT-X used in place of the node ports: